lucianoayres/octask/README.md

 -   **Define Success 🏆**: What does "nailed it" look like for you?
 -   **Review and Refine 🔄**: Don't be shy—ask for changes if needed.
 -   **Try Different Scenarios 🎲**: Mix it up!
 Who knows what brilliant plans you'll come up with next?

+## TODOs

+-   Create "Random Task" by Field or Area Prompt
+-   Create "Random Task" by Random Field or Area Prompt

 ## Contributing 🤝